Jürgen Hennig: Scientific career

 From 1969 to 1977 Hennig studied chemistry in Stuttgart, London, Munich and Freiburg.
-During the years from 1977 to 1981 he was employed as a scientist at the Institute for Physical Chemistry (IPC) of the University of Freiburg, where he completed his doctoral degree on NMR measurements of intramolecular exchange kinetics under the supervision of Herbert Zimmermann.
+During the years from 1977 to 1981 he was employed as a scientist at the Institute of Physical Chemistry (IPC) of the University of Freiburg, where he completed his doctoral degree on NMR measurements of intramolecular exchange kinetics under the supervision of Herbert Zimmermann.
 During this time Hennig first came into contact with Magnetic Resonance Imaging (MRI) at the inaugural lecture of his advisor Hans-Heinrich Limbach on the work of Paul Lauterbur, a subsequent winner of the Nobel Prize.

 From 1982 to 1983 Hennig was a post-doctoral student at the University of Zurich, where he worked in the area of CIDNP Spectroscopy.
 In 1982 he developed his first own NMR pulse sequence to measure intramolecular exchange processes.
 During his time in Zurich Hennig decided to focus his future work in the area of NMR method development with less focus on chemistry.

 Hennig began his work at the University Medical Center Freiburg in 1984 as a scientific researcher in the Department of Diagnostic Radiology.
 There, in cooperation with the company Bruker Medizintechnik GmbH, he developed the RARE-Method.
 In the year 1989 he completed his professorial thesis of “Special Imaging Techniques for the Nuclear Magnetic Resonance Tomography” at the Medical Faculty of the University of Freiburg.

 In the year 1993, Hennig was appointed a professorship at the University Medical Center Freiburg as the head of the MR Tomography work group in the Department of Diagnostic Radiology.
 In 1998 he was designated as the Director of the Department of Imaging and Functional Medical Physics of the Department of Diagnostic Radiology.
 In 2001 he became Research Director of the Department of Diagnostic Radiology.
 In the same year he founded the Magnetic Resonance Development and Application Center (MRDAC) at the University Medical Center Freiburg.
 A cooptation at the School of Mathematics and Physics of the University of Freiburg followed in the year 2002.

 In 2004 Hennig was appointed C4-Professor at the University Medical Center Freiburg and since then he is the Scientific Director of the Department of Diagnostic Radiology.
 The research group for research and development in MRI that he founded and headed since 1984 grew to approximately 80 employees by the end of 2012.

 In 1999 Hennig was the President of the International Society for Magnetic Resonance in Medicine (ISMRM).

 Since 2008 he has been a joint affiliate to the Wisconsin Institute for Medical Research at the University of Wisconsin–Madison.

 Since 2011 he has been a member of the German Academy of Sciences Leopoldina.